Matthew-Hughes3488/AudioTranscriber/ReadMe's/USER_GUIDE.md

 **A warm, friendly tool to transcribe your interviews and research recordings**

-*From Matthew to his amazing girlfriend - for all your academic research needs! 💝*
+*From Matt to his amazing girlfriend - for all your academic research needs! 💝*

 ---